SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 <a name="single-mon-file"></a>
 ### Deploying EPL apps as single \*.mon files with the Streaming Analytics application

->**Info**: To be able to deploy single \*.mon files with the Streaming Analytics application, your tenant needs to be subscribed to both the Apama-ctrl microservice and the Streaming Analytics application provided in {{< product-c8y-iot >}}.
+>**Info**: To be able to deploy single \*.mon files with the Streaming Analytics application, your tenant must be subscribed to both the Apama-ctrl microservice and the Streaming Analytics application provided in {{< product-c8y-iot >}}.
 If you have the Apama Starter microservice or the Apama Smart Rules-only microservice, the EPL Apps page is not available in the Streaming Analytics application.
 If you want to have this capability, contact [product support](/welcome/contacting-support).

 When an EPL app (that is, a \*.mon file) is activated in {{< product-c8y-iot >}}, the \*.mon file is assigned a unique package name.
 This prevents conflicts when multiple modules are activated.
 For this reason, you should not specify a `package` statement in a \*.mon file.
-If you need to share events between different parts of your application, then write the event definitions and monitors that use it in a single \*.mon file.
+If you must share events between different parts of your application, then write the event definitions and monitors that use it in a single \*.mon file.

 There is a restricted set of utilities and base events available for your EPL app.
 At the time of writing, these include the **Time Format** and **HTTP Client > JSON with generic request/response event definitions** bundles.